Drone music: Rock music

+Young, Riley and Conrad.
+Stephen O'Malley's group Sunn O))), initially formed as a tribute to Earth, is most responsible for the contemporary prominence of the drone metal style.
+Boris, from Tokyo, also developed a style of drone metal, parallel with the Seattle groups, as did Corrupted, from Osaka.

-British band Spacemen 3 recorded a live 45-minute drone album entitled Dreamweapon: An Evening of Contemporary Sitar Music, with liner notes by La Monte Young.
+In 1990, British band Spacemen 3 recorded a live 45-minute drone album entitled Dreamweapon: An Evening of Contemporary Sitar Music, with liner notes by La Monte Young.

+More recently, drone music has been showcased in the work of bands like Godspeed You!
+Black Emperor, that include drone pieces in many albums, most notably Asunder, Sweet and Other Distress and Allelujah!
+Don't Bend!
+Ascend!.
+Other contemporary artists that use drone almost exclusively in their sounds in their work include Tim Hecker, Kyle Bobby Dunn, Stars of the Lid, Celer, Oren Ambarchi, William Basinski, Keith Fullerton Whitman, Nurse with Wound, and Grouper.

-New age, cosmic and ambient music
+Electronic and ambient music

 Across North America and Europe, some musicians sought to reconcile Asian classicalism, austere minimalism and folk music's consonant aspects in the service of spirituality.
 Among them was Theatre of Eternal Music alumnus Terry Riley, with his 1964 In C. Along with La Monte Young and Zazeela, Riley had become a disciple of the Hindustani classical singer Pandit Pran Nath.
 In parallel, then-Krautrock band Tangerine Dream and its recently departed member Klaus Schulze moved toward a more contemplative and consonant harmonic music, each releasing their own drone music album on the label Ohr in August 1972 (Zeit and Irrlicht, respectively).
 Throughout the 1970s, Irv Teibel released his psychoacoustic Environments series, which consisted of 30-minute, uninterrupted environmental sound and synthesized soundscapes ("Om Chant" and "Tintinnabulation").

 Meanwhile, as an increasingly elaborate studio technology was born during the 1970s, Brian Eno, an alumnus of the glam/art-rock band Roxy Music, postulated (drawing in part from John Cage and his antecedent Erik Satie's 1910s concept of furniture music and in part from minimalists such as La Monte Young) that ambient music was "able to accommodate many levels of listening attention without enforcing one in particular; it must be as ignorable as it is interesting".
 While Eno's late 1970s ambient tape-music recordings are not drone music, his acknowledgment of Young ("the daddy of us all") and his own influence on later drone music made him an undeniable link in the chain.

+The 1971 album Tibetan Bells by Henry Wolff and Nancy Hennings introduced singing bowls to a western audience.
 Klaus Wiese was a master of the Tibetan singing bowls; he created an extensive series of album releases using them, making impressive acoustic drones.